Vamos al Camino

 The Experience

-Our small party of peregrinos will walk 100 miles over eight days in the care of experienced Camino guide Andrea Hooper of Wild Galicia Adventures.
+Our small party of peregrinos will walk 100 miles over 11 days in the care of experienced Camino guide Andrea Hooper of Wild Galicia Adventures.
 Our path will follow the Camino Portugues Coastal Route, taking the Variante Espiritual.
-I took this route last year and it will take your breath away.
-A combination of walking along grassy shorelines, beautiful pine forested hills, and creekside trails following ancient stone mills.
+Our group took this route last year and it will take your breath away.
+A combination of grassy shorelines, beautiful pine forested hills, and creekside trails following ancient stone mills.
 We will navigate up the mouth of the bay where tradition has it that Saint James the apostle, Santiago, first arrived in Iberia to spread the good news.
 Picture the Puget Sound of the Pacific Northwest with small islands and scallop farms dotting wide rivers.
-Each day will include group meditation, intention, & reflection, along with 1 to 1 coaching, to help you go deep in a safe and supportive community of fellow pilgrims.
-By the time we arrive at the base of the cathedral in Santiago de Compostela, we will all be different people from who we were when we took the first step.
+Our days will include group meditation, intentions & reflection, along with individual and group coaching, to help you go deep in a safe and supportive community of fellow pilgrims.
+By the time we arrive at the plaza and gaze upon the Catedral de Santiago, you will be a different person from who you were when you took the first step.

 • The Camino Coaching Experience